PeterTheobald/SweepText/README.md

 NotationalVelocity, or any text editor and finds lines matching patterns and moves (refiles) or copies (collects) those lines to target files.

--refile or -move will find lines matching pattern, remove them from the source
+-refile or -move will find lines matching regex pattern, remove them from the source
     file, insert them into the target file.
-The pattern can be a glob "*" or a regex "/^\w+/".
 All lines moved from a source file are inserted into the target file in the same order they were found.
 Each line in a source file can be moved to a different target file by using a named {word} in the target file name, eg: -refile "#{tag}" -to "hash-{tag}.txt" Sets the following options: -cleanmatch -noaddlinks -noaddheaders -insert afterblank A string matched in the pattern can be used as part of the filename in the